LSF-and-MTF-Measurement

 color = {White, Black, White, Black, White, Black};

-(*By using this method we can control widths of
+(*By using this method, we can control the widths of the stripes*)

 graphics =